Devil Dinosaur, dinosaur, Doug Moench, Godzilla, Herb Trimpe, Jack Abel, Jack Kirby, Moon Boy, Rob Takiguchi, time travel

 You’ll notice the effects begin to wear off in this tale.
 There go the property values!
 Plus, the device which threw Godzilla back in time to meet Devil begins to backfire.
 You no doubt recognize that glowing white square… It’s Dr. Doom’s time machine!
 What would the Bronze Age be without that thing?

-Artists Herb Trimpe and Jack Abel craft a double-splash for pages 2-3 that echoes Jack Kirby.
+Artists Herb Trimpe and Jack Abel craft a double-splash for pages two and three that echoes Jack Kirby.
 Moench also throws in some lesser-known parts of Devil’s world, like the old hag and the pits from Devil Dinosaur #9.
 These are the same pits that took Devil through time in his own final issue!

 For escapist fiction, it just doesn’t get any cooler than seeing Devil Dinosaur and Godzilla cutting loose in a whirlwind of dinosaur battles.
 On a more analytical note, Moench contrasts the worlds of two boys.
 Rob Takiguchi, in 1979, has a soft spot for Godzilla.
 The boy always takes the monster’s side.
 He feels we haven’t taken the time to really understand Godzilla.
 But, the adults in Rob’s life constantly undermine this potential friendship.
 They trap Godzilla, shoot him, send him back in time – always some sinister grown-up plan!
 Rob lives in a state of sadness and rebellion as he struggles to build a rapport with Godzilla.
 The adults treat Rob like a schmuck, perpetually disregarding his feelings.